veganmosfet/Solar_Cybersecurity_Requirements/README.md

 1. The pairing process (device + owner) shall involve high entropy credentials (NOT a simple serial number!).
 2. This pairing process shall only be possible in a local network (NOT remotely).
 > [!TIP]
 > To implement secure pairing, X.509 certificated can be used.
-A user-certificate can be used and securely (in local network) transfered to the device, which only accepts this certificate after the pairing process.
-End-to-end encryption between device and App can then be implemented using the user-certificate and the device certificate.
+A user-certificate can be created and transfered securely (local network) to the device, which will only accept this certificate after the pairing process.
+End-to-end encryption between device and App can then be implemented using the user-certificate and the device-certificate.
 4. Factory reset shall remove / wipe out all user data, including the pairing specific credentials / cryptographic material.